 4)Personal computers appeared led by Apple, Tandy, Commodore, and then legitimized by IBM, Dell, CompuAdd, AST, Sinclair et al.

 5)Workstations appeared led by Sun MicroSystems, Apollo Computer, Silicon Graphics, Digital Equipment Corporation and IBM.
+This was complemented with an explosion in network equipment from Cisco Systems and many others.

 Note that in each category new businesses appear, not simply the same names again and again.
 The Innovators Dilemma: When New Technologies Cause Great Firms to Fail, by Clayton Christensen, Harvard Business Review Press, 1997, suggested that the cause for this was that the dominant suppliers in one wave put their resources into supporting the existing product line and new technologies were not as relevant to the current business and did not get the needed attention; however, for startups, the new technologies were the basis for their business, and if they failed then the business failed, so the startups had every incentive to make new technologies a commercial success.